okonji-vic/Lorem-Excellentiam/README.md

 ### Successful Prompts:

-1. **"Create a comprehensive project delivery dashboard with role-based views for developers, PMs, and executives using React, TypeScript, and CSS modules"**
-   - Generated the initial project structure and component hierarchy

-2. **"Design a responsive Kanban board component for task management with drag-and-drop functionality and filtering"**
-   - Created the developer view with task cards and filtering system

-3. **"Build an executive dashboard with KPI cards, charts, and budget tracking using modern CSS animations"**
+1. **"Build an executive dashboard with KPI cards, charts, and budget tracking using modern CSS animations"**
    - Generated the executive view with metrics and data visualization

-4. **"Create a theme system with CSS variables supporting dark and light modes with smooth transitions"**
+2. **"Create a theme system with CSS variables supporting dark and light modes with smooth transitions"**
    - Implemented the theming system with persistent storage

-5. **"Design a comprehensive form system for adding projects and tasks with validation and responsive layout"**
+3. **"Design a comprehensive form system for adding projects and tasks with validation and responsive layout"**
    - Built the form components with proper validation

 ### Failed Prompt: